roadsidemultimedia/Docs/customizing/customization-methods.md

 #### Base Child theme ####

-The PageLines Base Child theme, is a free child theme available from the PageLines store which will never receive an update, as its been designed as a base for you to create your very own child themes, as well customizing PageLines DMS.
+The PageLines Base Theme, is a free child theme available from the PageLines Store which will never receive an update, as its been designed as a base for you to create your very own child themes, as well customizing PageLines DMS.

-The Base child theme is considered the most professional method for customizating, as it supports custom CSS/LESS, scripts, hooks and custom/child sections.
+The Base child theme is considered the most professional method for customizing, as it supports custom CSS/LESS, scripts, hooks and custom/child sections.

 #### PageLines Store Child themes ####

-In order to customize a child theme purchased from the Store, such as iBlogPro 5 or any third party theme, it is best to use the PageLines Customize plugin for any CSS/LESS changes or additional hooks you may add.
-Editing any purchased child theme's core files, the edits are subject to being overwritten upon update.
-While child themes are not commonly updated, they may be, from time to time, and any customizations may be subject to loss.
-PageLines Customize plugin eliminates that risk.
+When customizing a child theme purchased via our Store, such as iBlogPro5 or any third-party theme, it is best to use the **PageLines Customize plugin** (free in the Store) for any CSS/LESS changes, or additional hooks you may wish to add.

+Third-party child themes may be subject to updates by their developers, placing customizations within the theme at risk of being overwritten.
+Using the Customize plugin eliminates any risk of loss due to updates.

 **NOTE:** Always remember to back up your site; particularly modifications you've made.